A. M. Krishnamurthy

-A. M. Krishnamurthy is an Indian politician and was member of the Bharatiya Janata Party until he joined All India Anna Dravida Munnetra Kazhagam in 2006.
+A. M. Krishnamurthy (1957/1958 – 14 April 2024) was an Indian politician who was member of the Bharatiya Janata Party until he joined All India Anna Dravida Munnetra Kazhagam in 2006.
 Krishnamurthy was a member of the Puducherry Legislative Assembly from the Reddiarpalayam constituency in Ozhukarai taluk, Puducherry district from 2001 to 2006.
-He was First elected MLA of Bharatiya Janata Party in Puducherry Legislative Assembly.
+He was first elected MLA of Bharatiya Janata Party in Puducherry Legislative Assembly.
+Krishnamurthy died on 14 April 2024, aged 66.